-Direction: Direction indicates that the port is an input port.
+Direction: indicates that the port is an input port. indicates that it's an output port.
 If the port is configurable, you can click the icons to change between input and output.

 Normal state: Click of for open circuit, and of for closed circuit.